When you hear “warehouse automation,” what do you think?

 A big check?

-For this short guide, we’ve interviewed two operation experts, each of whom has spent decades running and improving hundreds of warehouses, about what people think automation is — and what it really is.
+For this guide, we spoke with two operations experts who have spent decades running and improving hundreds of warehouses.
+We asked them what companies think warehouse automation is and what it actually is in practice.

 And if at the end, you’re still curious to understand more about automation, ISD’s automation experts are here to answer questions and help you make the shift that’s right for you.